nataliaroszyk/ML_XGBoost_AdaBoost_diabetes/README.md

 - `data/`: Directory containing the diabetes dataset.
 - `Diabetes_Prediction.ipynb`: Jupyter notebook with all the analyses and model training steps.

-To incorporate detailed findings into your README, you might want to include a section that synthesizes the insights from your exploratory data analysis (EDA), model training, and hyperparameter tuning.
-This section can highlight key takeaways, model performance metrics, and any conclusions drawn from the data analysis.
-Below is an example of how you might structure this section:

 ## Findings

 ### Exploratory Data Analysis (EDA)